JoseRoca/AfxNova/docs/File Management /CTextStream Class.md

 #### Example

 ```
-#include "Afx/CTextStream.inc"
+#include "AfxNova/CTextStream.inc"
 using Afx

 ' // Create an instance of the CTextStream class
 DIM pTxtStm AS CTextStream
 ' // Create a text stream
-DIM cbsFile AS CBSTR = ExePath & "\Test.txt"
+DIM dwsFile AS DWSTRING = ExePath & "\Test.txt"
-pTxtStm.Create(cbsFile, TRUE)
+pTxtStm.Create(dwsFile, TRUE)
 ' // Write a string and an end of line to the stream
 pTxtStm.WriteLine "This is a test."
 ' // Write more strings
 pTxtStm.WriteLine "This is a string."
 pTxtStm.WriteLine "This is a second string."
 pTxtStm.WriteLine "This is the end line."

-PRINT
-PRINT "Press any key o end..."
-SLEEP
 ```
+---

-# <a name="Open"></a>Open
+## <a name="Open"></a>Open

-Opens a specified file and returns a TextStream object that can be used to read from, write to, or append to the file.
+Opens a specified file and returns a **TextStream** object that can be used to read from, write to, or append to the file.

 ```
-FUNCTION Open (BYREF cbsFileName AS CBSTR, _
+FUNCTION Open (BYREF wszFileName AS WSTRING, _
    BYVAL IOMode AS LONG = 1, _
    BYVAL bCreate AS BOOLEAN = FALSE, _
    BYVAL bUnicode AS BOOLEAN = FALSE) AS HRESULT